MICHIGAN MASTERS RULES

 GENERAL CODE OF CONDUCT

 Michigan Masters aims to host an event that welcomes players and spectators from all walks of life.
 With that, Michigan Masters has a no tolerance policy for violence, threats of violence, intimidation, inappropriate contact and all types of harassment (sexual, physical, etc.) Additionally, we also expect all players to be respectful to one another, the equipment, and any and all staff members/volunteers.
-Any incident or threat of violence, harassment, aggressive intimidation, or inappropriate contact of any kind will result in a minimum 1-year to lifetime attendance ban.
+Any incident or threat of violence, harassment, aggressive intimidation, or inappropriate contact of any kind (be it online, within our venue space, or at another event) will result in a minimum 1-year to lifetime attendance ban.

 Attendees of Michigan Masters agree to be bound by the decisions of Michigan Masters event directors, which shall be final and binding in all respects.
 Michigan Masters reserves the right, at its sole discretion, to disqualify or remove any individual it finds to be tampering with the process or operation of the event, or to be acting in violation of event rules or Michigan Master’s code of conduct.